open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 In addition to the attributes above, the
 ["target" info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#supporting-target-metadata-in-both-push-based-and-pull-based-systems)
-metric family, if present, MUST be dropped from the batch of metrics.
-Additionally, all labels from the "target" info metric MUST be converted to resource attributes, which MUST be attached to all other metrics which are part of the same scrape.
-By default, labels MUST NOT be altered (such as replacing `_` with `.` characters in keys).
+metric family is used to supply additional resource attributes.
+If present, "target" info MUST be dropped from the batch of metrics, and all labels from the "target" info metric family MUST be converted to resource attributes attached to all other metrics which are part of the scrape.
+By default, label keys and values MUST NOT be altered (such as replacing `_` with `.` characters in keys).

 ### OTLP Metric points to Prometheus